siliconharborlabs/generator-jhipster/generators/kubernetes/templates/_README-KUBERNETES.md

 ## Monitoring tools

 <%_ if (jhipsterConsole) { _%>
-### JHipster console
+### StackStack console

-Your application logs can be found in JHipster console (powered by Kibana).
+Your application logs can be found in StackStack console (powered by Kibana).
 You can find its service details by
 ```
 $ kubectl get svc jhipster-console<%= kubernetesNamespace === 'default' ? '' : ` -n ${kubernetesNamespace}` %>
 ```